-Just like on Facebook when you see a low-vibe article in your feed, you just need to scroll on past so the algorithm gets the message that you don’t want that in your experience.
+Just like on Facebook when you see an article in your feed that doesn't align with you, you just need to scroll on past so the algorithm gets the message that you don't want that in your experience.
 When you find yourself worrying and obsessing over things, stop and do something that takes your mind off of it.
 If someone wants to talk to you about a subject that upsets you, change the subject or walk away.

-When you follow pages and people who are uplifting and inspiring, click and engage on positive content, you are telling the algorithm that you want to see more of that.
-The same goes for your life experience: when you start surrounding yourself with people and books and places that are uplifting and inspiring, the LOA will bring more things to you that make you feel good.
+When you follow pages and people who are uplifting and inspiring, and click and engage on positive content, you are telling the algorithm that you want to see more of that.
+The same goes for your life experience–when you start surrounding yourself with people and books and places that are uplifting and inspiring, the LOA will bring more things to you that make you feel good.

 Since social media algorithms really pick up on what you engage with, only engage with content that makes you feel good.
 In LOA terms, only give your attention to conversations and activities that make you feel better.

 When I see debate articles on Facebook, sometimes I want to stop and look, but I know that that will just set me up for seeing more sad/annoying/irritating articles in my feed that are of the same nature.
 Same thing when someone starts off on a rant about how unfair life is or something of that nature; I pull the "grin and nod" move and don't let my emotions get pulled down into the conversation.

 Of course, I've been the ranty person who is complaining.
 We're all guilty of it at times.
 But it's always easy to clean up your "feed" by redirecting your focus and attention.

 3. Only post content that makes you feel good